About Maximise clicks bidding

 You can use Maximise clicks for a single campaign, or you can set it up as a portfolio strategy.
 Portfolio strategies group together multiple campaigns into a single strategy.
 Learn more

 Maximum CPC bid limit

 You can set a cap on bids for any keywords, ad groups or campaigns when using a portfolio Maximise clicks bid strategy.
 It lets you control the maximum amount that you're willing to pay for each click.
 If you don't enter a maximum CPC bid limit, AdWords adjusts your bids to try to get you as many clicks as possible while spending your target spend amount.

 This is the amount you're willing to spend each day on all of the keywords, ad groups and campaigns that use a specific bid strategy.
 AdWords will try to stay within your target spend, but may spend more, or less depending on your remaining budget and fluctuations in click costs.
 It's distributed across any keywords, ad groups and campaigns that share the strategy, which could span multiple campaign daily budgets.

-Even if you set a target spend that's higher than your daily budget, then your total spend for each campaign will be capped by its daily budget as usual (subject to standard over-delivery).
+Even if you set a target spend that's higher than your daily budget, your total spend for each campaign will be capped by its daily budget as usual (subject to standard over-delivery).

 In other words, the amount of budget that's consumed by this bid strategy, whether you've set a certain target spend or not, always yields to any other bidding.
 Let's use the example of a £100 daily campaign budget again.
-Say you have a campaign that includes both manual bidding and a flexible bid strategy with a target spend of £50.
-If the manual bidding keywords would typically spend £80, then the effective target spend will be limited to £20 (although you'll still see the target spend set at £50 in your account).
+Say that you have a campaign that includes both manual bidding and a flexible bid strategy with a target spend of £50.
+If the manual bidding campaigns would typically spend £80, the effective target spend will be limited to £20 (although you'll still see the target spend set at £50 in your account).